isomerpages/nlb-biblioasia/_apr-to-jun-2013/The Invention of a Tradition: Indo Saracenic Domes on Mosques in Singapore.md

 [^9]: [Metcalf](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5572949), 1998, pp. 20–23.

 [^10]: Current literature refers to the former mosque as the one built in 1823 or 1824.
-However, in 1926, a newspaper article reported that this mosque was the second building on the site. _[The Singapore Free Press](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/singfreepressb19261104-1.2.53)_, 4 Nov 1926, p.
+However, in 1926, a newspaper article reported that this mosque was the second building at the site. _[The Singapore Free Press](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/singfreepressb19261104-1.2.53)_, 4 Nov 1926, p.
 11.

 [^11]: Sultan Mosque, 1965, pp. 107, 160.